-Initial Results for Parts 1 and 2 (Presented at ASH, December 2018) The reported modeling of data from Part 1 showed that the fixed daratumumab subQ 1,800 mg dose provided a similar or higher C3D1 Ctrough when compared to historical data with 16 mg/kg IV.
-Immunogenicity of daratumumab and recombinant human hyaluronidase enzyme, or rHuPH20, was similar to previous experience.
-The report also concluded that these data validated the dose selection of 1,800 mg for ongoing Phase III clinical trials of daratumumab subQ in MM, SMM, and amyloidosis.
+Initial Results for The reported modeling of data from Part 1 showed that the fixed daratumumab subQ 1,800 mg dose provided a similar or higher C3D1 Ctrough when compared to historical data with 16 mg/kg IV.
+Immunogenicity of daratumumab and recombinant human (Presented at ASH. hyaluronidase enzyme, or rHuPH20, was similar to previous experience.
+The report also concluded that these data validated the December 2018) dose selection of 1,800 mg for ongoing Phase III clinical trials of daratumumab subQ in MM, SMM, and amyloidosis.